 Chop up the veggies!
-Red pepper, onion, cilantro, garlic, jalapeño, and a lime, along with the pineapple and avocado.
-I grilled a couple extra pieces of pineapple and avocado that I left whole, because food photography, but you don’t need to do that if you don’t want to.
+Red pepper, onion, cilantro, garlic, jalapeño, and lime, along with the pineapple and avocado.
+I grilled a couple of extra pieces of pineapple and avocado that I left whole, because food photography, but you don’t need to do that if you don’t want to.

 Put everything in a bowl and lightly toss.
 So many colours!
 Cook the Tofu Shirataki noodles according to package directions.
 You can choose to serve them hot or cold.
 I decided on cold noodles, so I rinsed them with cold water once they were cooked.
 Add into the bowl with all of the veggies and lightly toss to combine.
 YAS!